Artist: David Bowie

 It’s the pub piano of the intro that does it for me, banging away throughout as if by Mrs Mills, the perfect ironic underlay for Bowie’s Chas & Dave vocal.
 As the compensating Bowie archaeologist, I quickly identified from sleeve credits Dennis Davis as my favourite of Bowie’s drummers, but his work on Low is so loose, tumbling and roughly recorded it goes utterly against the grain of the surgical precision of the craft he demonstrated on Stage, for instance.
 I still love these incredible drums, which join the harmonic organ, squawking guitars and almost buried funk bass in a mix that’s at once treacly and indistinct, yet endlessly joy-giving and layered.
 I know there are reference books I could consult right now to tell you who played what, through what piece of kit, and how Visconti captured them to tape, but I didn’t have access to such books in 1983; I was flying into this brave new world blind and feeling my way.

-David Bowie is the one artist I find impossible to represent with one track and stick to my choice.
+David Bowie is an artist – even more so now that his output is finite – I find impossible to represent with one track and to stick to my choice.
 There are a hundred I could mention.
-But Be My Wife is a three-minute bash of which I never tire
+But Be My Wife is a three-minute bash of which I never tire.